words Alexa Wang

 Lower lighting levels

 The availability of ultra-bright, ultra-efficient LED bulbs has led many offices to become almost distracting in their brilliance.
 But prolonged levels of high light can cause headaches, particularly as we move from one brightly-lit area to another.
 Installing dimmer switches which progressively mute the lighting as evening rolls in will provide your employees with the sense that time is, indeed, rolling on in their absence – and it’ll slash your carbon footprint in the process.
+Doing that will not only help with office well being, but you’ll notice a decrease in the costs of running your office, even if you conduct a business energy comparison.

 Choice of Paint